CartoDB/cartodb/TESTING.md

 if you require 'spec_helper' you have two "global test users" for the whole suite to use,
 $user_1 and $user_2.
 Just take care to not destroy or leave them in inconsistent state between test batteries.

+You can also use the following `runParallelTests.sh` script to run the tests in a multithreaded way.
+Run `script/ci/runParallelTests.sh X` where X is a number of threads to use.

 Troubleshooting
 ---------------